whatwg/sg/SG Policy.md

 ### Communication

-A. Discussion among [Steering Group Members][Steering Group Member] may take place in issues, by email, or through any other method they agree to.
+A. Discussion among [Steering Group Representatives][Steering Group Representative] may take place in issues, by email, or through any other method they agree to.

 B. By [consensus], the [Steering Group] may choose to hold phone, in-person, or online meetings.
 Adequate notice of the time and place should be given.
 If the [Steering Group] holds meetings, announcements and minutes should be recorded in the issue tracker of the [Steering Group] repository.

+C. [Steering Group Representatives][Steering Group Representative] may consult with legal representatives from their respective [Steering Group Member] as needed.

 ### Decisions